Mr. Martin Van Rijswijk, Principal

 BSc.
 First Class in Biotechnology (Universiti Sains Malaysia), Cambridge International Diploma for Teaching and Learning (CIDTL)

-Paul has educating our youth in the classrooms since 1998.
+Paul has been educating our youth in the classrooms since 1998.
 He has taught maths, the sciences, global perspectives and enrichment lessons in the Malaysian as well as international curriculums.
 He is the author of a hands-on experiential learning science manual for primary schools and a proponent for youth leadership in schools and in the community.
 A graduate of the Emerging Leader Development Program (ELDP) and the founder of Project Purpose, Paul has been a key figure in bringing youth leadership and community engagement to the forefront in many events including the MAD Youth Summit 2020.

 Mr. Matthew O’Shea, Joint Acting Head of Secondary (KS3 & KS4)